ewpratten/ewpratten.com/content/blog/2021-11-14-amprnet-bgp.md

 Your first, and possibly only question is likely: *"what?"*, and I forgive you for asking such a thing.
 As probably any reader of my posts knows very well, IPv4 address blocks are practically impossible to get, and more than impossible to get for personal use.
 To quickly clear things up, my address block is *not* for personal use, but in comparison to the majority of the internet's existing address block owners, I am basically a single person holding on to a /24 subnet for dear life while the giants of large internet corporations are eating up everything around me.

-Ok, ok, I'm sure you are hear for actual technical talk, and not a history lesson, so here we go.
+Ok, ok, I'm sure you are here for actual technical talk, and not a history lesson, so here we go.

 ## How do you even get IPv4 space?